MAP Test Language Usage

 The teacher was preparing the classroom for the day.
 The childs would arrive in a few minutes.
 He made sure that everything was neat and tidy.

-Fix the word that is wrong by and write it correctly.
+Fix the word that is wrong and write it correctly.

 Answer